Edinburgh Fringe offers respite in austere economy

 EDINBURGH (Reuters) - Comedy, drama, song and satire all combine in another record-breaking season in August for the Edinburgh Fringe festival, the world’s biggest annual arts extravaganza which continues to expand despite economic hard times.

-Fringe chief executive Kath Mainland told the official programme launch on Thursday that 2,695 shows were lined up this year, a six-percent increase over the record 2011 programme, and anticipated an influx of nearly 22,500 performers.
+Fringe chief executive Kath Mainland told the official program launch on Thursday that 2,695 shows were lined up this year, a six-percent increase over the record 2011 program, and anticipated an influx of nearly 22,500 performers.

-Edinburgh’s population of 450,000 swells to around one million during the festival period with the Fringe alone generating around 142 million pounds annually for the city and Scottish economies.
+Edinburgh’s population of 450,000 swells to around one million during the festival period with the Fringe alone generating around 142 million pounds ($220 million) annually for the city and Scottish economies.

 The Fringe runs from August 3-27 in conjunction with the more high-brow International Festival, the Edinburgh Book Festival, jazz and television festivals and the Edinburgh Military Tattoo held on the esplanade of the castle that dominates the city centre.